New Student Checklist:

 Apply for scholarships and financial aid

-Visit www.ncsu.edu/finaid to learn about the following:
+Visit www.ncsu.edu/finaid to learn how to do the following:

-- How to contact your Financial Aid Counselor
+- Contact your Financial Aid Counselor

-- How to search for outside scholarships
+- Search for outside scholarships

 You will be offered the best funding options available to you depending upon the timing of your application for aid, your level of financial need, and availability of funding.
 Contact: Office of Scholarships and Financial Aid, Campus Box 7302, 2016 Harris Hall, Email: firstname.lastname@example.org, Website: www.ncsu.edu/finaid.